davidgfitzgerald/time-tracker/dev/log.md

 practice/production I would not publically publish this potentially sensitive information.

+## Thu 19th

+Going to carry on working on making the app more mobile friendly.

 ## Wed 18th

 Focusing on making the app more mobile friendly.